-Wed Jun 5 11:17:20 CDT 2013 Structural Pipeline v2.0 Functional Pipeline v2.0
+Wed Jun 5 11:17:20 CDT 2013 Structural Pipeline v2.0 Functional Pipeline v2.0 Execution 1

-Execution 1

 Multiple levels of data processing.
-As in Q1, the Q2 imaging data includes "unprocessed" data (in NIFTI format) plus "minimally preprocessed" datasets.
+As in previous releases, the Q3 imaging data includes "unprocessed" data (in NIFTI format) plus "minimally preprocessed" datasets.
 We encourage investigators to use the preprocessed datasets, in which spatial distortions have been minimized and data have been aligned across modalities and across subjects using appropriate volume-based and surface-based registration methods.
 The methods used for this preprocessing, (see Preprocessing Pipelines section below, were implemented by the HCP consortium through an intensive two-year refinement and optimization process.
 If your specific research interests make it important to use the unprocessed data, it is critical to be aware of certain characteristics that require special preprocessing (see Gradient Nonlinearities in Unprocessed Datasets).

 The preprocessed structural datasets include cortical surfaces, myelin maps, and other data that are suitable for a variety of morphometric analyses.
+Denoised versions of individual resting-state fMRI scans (by ICA-FIX) are available in two datasets: the "FIXcomplete" dataset that includes 4D volume and grayordinate timeseries, the ICA components used in the denoising, and a report on the FIX run; the compact "FIX" dataset that includes only the grayordinate timeseries for each scan.

-In addition, the HCP has analyzed resting-state fMRI and task-fMRI data on a group of 20 unrelated Q1 subjects.
-The Q1 data release included demonstration datasets based on group-average functional connectivity and task-fMRI and we are continuing to make these available (see Additionally processed group-average demo data).
-The extensively processed data for the individual subjects used in this analysis are not being released at this time because key methods are still being evaluated and refined (e.g., temporal preprocessing, denoising, and correcting for residual motion artifacts).
-We plan to release the task-fMRI data analyzed for individual subjects and also denoised versions of the resting-state fMRI scans for all Q1 and Q2 subjects in the summer of 2013.
+In addition, the HCP has more extensively processed group-average resting-state fMRI and task-fMRI data on groups of a) 40 unrelated Q1/Q2 subjects (U40) and b) 120 Q1/Q2 'related' subjects (R120, mixture of related and unrelated subjects).
+The extensively processed rfMRI data for the individual subjects used in this analysis are not being released at this time because key methods are still being evaluated and refined (e.g., temporal preprocessing and correcting for residual motion artifacts).

 How do I access HCP data?
 Many HCP imaging files are large, and they must be maintained in a well-organized directory structure in order to prevent serious confusion or corruption when analyzing the data.
-For the Q2 release, the total amount of imaging data (both Q1 and Q2 subjects) for all modalities is about 3.5 terabytes (about 35 GB per subject).
+For the Q3 release, the total amount of imaging data for all modalities is about 3 terabytes (about 30 GB per subject), bringing the total amount of released imaging data from Q1-Q3 to ~6 terabytes.